citp/privacy-policy-historical/s/se/see/seek.com.au.md

 ## SEEK Partners & Advertisers

 SEEK provides links and passes online application to third party sites.
 The use of your information by these third party sites is not within the control of SEEK and we cannot accept responsibility for the conduct of these companies.

+With the consent of SEEK's registered members, SEEK may provide that member's personal profile to SEEK clients who have placed job ads with matching classifications and locations to the registered member's profile and who have purchased access to the member's profile..
+The use of that information by these SEEK clients is not within the control of SEEK and we cannot accept responsibility for the conduct of these clients.

-Advertisers who place job ads on SEEK are asked to comply with Australian federal privacy policy with regard to their own information handling practices.
+SEEK clients who place job ads on SEEK, and who purchase SEEK registered members' profiles are asked to comply with Australian federal privacy policy with regard to their own information handling practices.

-You may also directly contact advertisers to request access to any personal information that you have sent as part of an application.
+You may also directly contact advertisers to request access to any personal information that you have sent as part of an application or as part of a profile.

 ## Transborder data flows